keu/docs/astro/manage-deployments-as-code.md

 ### Template file reference

-When you inspect a Deployment and create a template file, the file will contain the following sections:
+When you inspect a Deployment, a template file is created with the following sections:

 - `environment_variables`
 - `configuration`